This is an independent study, self-paced course.

 You should have successfully completed a 24-hour DWI Detection and Standardized Field Sobriety Testing (SFST) course.

 Online environment: This is an independent study, self-paced course.
 Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
-Hence, you must be committed to the course and invest the time necessary for successful completion.
 You should plan to dedicate approximately eight hours to the course activities.
-Course must be completed within 30 days upon registration.
-Once the 30-day period has ended, you will no longer have access to the course.
+You must be committed to the course and invest the time necessary for successful completion.

 Computer requirements: You will complete the course entirely online.
 A dependable broadband internet connection with a Windows or Mac computer and Adobe Acrobat Reader (free download) are required.